philipch07/scuffle/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Scuffle team at conduct@scuffle.tv.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Scuffle team at conduct@scuffle.cloud.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The Scuffle team will maintain confidentiality with regard to the reporter of an incident.